tsmanning/EfferenceCopyMST/README.md

-# This repository contains all analysis scripts and modeling code used for the "Efference Copy in MST" manuscript.
+# This repository contains all analysis scripts and modeling code used for the "Retinal stabilization reveals limited influence of extraretinal signals on heading tuning in the medial superior temporal area" paper.